-Fighting games are remnants of a time when all you needed was a quarter and a dream that one day you’ll be able to kick everyone’s butt at your local arcade.
-Since its humble beginnings, the genre has expanded and evolved to encapsulate a wide-range of subgenres that includes 2D, 3D, anime, arena, versus, and many more.
+Fighting games are remnants of a time when all you needed was a quarter and a dream that one day you’d be able to kick everyone’s butt at your local arcade.
+Since its humble beginnings, the genre has expanded and evolved to encapsulate a wide range of subgenres that includes 2D, 3D, anime, arena, versus, and many more.

 Override: Mech City Brawl

 What could be more thrilling than piloting a giant mech as you duke it out with another player?
 Override: Mech City Brawl is a 3D arena fighter with a roster of 12 unique characters that can be further customized with accessories and different skins.
 Large-scale battles are fought in arenas modeled after real-world locations, such as Tokyo, Egypt, San Francisco, and Mexico.

 While combat is slower than your typical fighter and centered on reacting to your opponent’s attacks and the environment rather than memorizing combos, you’ll still find the game to be a competent brawler with plenty of room for mastery.
 The game supports local and online multiplayer, including a 4-player co-op mode where each player is assigned to control one part of a mech.